Question: What initiatives, policies and technologies can significantly reduce greenhouse gas emissions from the transportation sector?

 - Encouraging manufacturers to diversify their product lines.

-- Reducing vehicle travel by encouraging behavioral changes, such as carpooling or mode-shifts or by reducing the need to travel in the first place.
+- Demand side management to reduce travel by encouraging behavioral changes, such as carpooling or mode-shifts.

 Judges will be asked to evaluate proposals on the following criteria: feasibility, novelty, impact and presentation quality.
 Winning proposals will be especially strong in at least one of the first three dimensions, and also well presented.
 For details about the judging criteria, click here.